wacncontent/CustomizeTool/removeCommentOutput2/articles/sql-database/data-management-azure-sql-database-and-sql-server-iaas.md

 # Understanding Azure SQL Database and SQL Server in Azure VMs

-Windows Azure provides you two options for hosting SQL Server: **Azure SQL Database** and **SQL Server in Azure Virtual Machine**.
+Windows Azure provides you two options for hosting SQL Server: [Azure SQL Database](/home/features/sql-database/) and [SQL Server on Azure VMs](/home/features/virtual-machines/sql-server/).
 In this article, we start by looking at how each option fits into the big picture in Microsoft’s Data Platform, and then move on to deeper discussions based on the business requirements that motivate your choice.
 Whether you prioritize cost savings, or minimal administration ahead of everything else, this article can help you decide which approach is right, based on how each one delivers against the business requirements that you care about the most.

 - [Microsoft’s Data Platform](#platform)
 - [A Closer Look at Azure SQL Database and SQL Server in Azure VM](#close)